everx-labs/TonNfcClientAndroid/docs/TonWalletAppletSpec.md

 After applet loading and installation on the card it will be in mode APP_INSTALLED.
 It will wait for personalization.
 Personalization will be done at factory.
 The following APDU commands will be available.

-**Note**: After personalization is done applet state is switched into APP_WAITE_authentication_MODE.
+**Note**: After personalization is done applet state is switched into APP_WAITE_AUTHENTICATION_MODE.
 And this transition is irreversible.
 So the end user will not ever get the card with applet in this state.

 - **SET_SERIAL_NUMBER**